MicrosoftDocs/sdk-api/sdk-api-src/content/wincodec/nf-wincodec-iwicjpegframedecode-getscanheader.md

 ## -description

-Retrieves  header data from the entire frame.
-The result includes parameters from the Start Of Frame (SOF) marker for the scan as well as parameters derived from other metadata such as the color model of the compressed data.
+Retrieves parameters from the Start Of Scan (SOS) marker for the scan with the specified index.

 ## -parameters